 It starts with a smell, or maybe you hear a weird gurgling sound coming from the sink.
-Before you know it, you’re dealing with one of the worst problems that a homeowner can face: sewage backup.
-Sewage backup isn’t just unpleasant.
-It’s dangerous.
-If you have a serious enough backup problem, you’ll have to bring in a cleanup crew before you can even think about getting those drains fixed.
+Before you know it, you’re dealing with one of the worst problems that a homeowner can face: a sewage backup.
+Unfortunately, sewage backup isn’t just unpleasant.
+It’s dangerous!
+Furthermore, you will need to bring in a cleanup crew if you have a serious enough backup problem.
+This must be done before you can even think about getting those drains fixed.
 AFTERDISASTER-Metrolina is the cleanup crew for you.
 If you have a sewage problem in the Charlotte metro area, we can help.

 First, let’s take a look at some of the reasons for sewage backup.
 If you can figure out the cause, you may be able to minimize the damage.

 The most simple reason for sewage backup is clogged drains.
-These clogs may not become obvious until you have a major problem on your hands.
-There are several things that cause clogged drains.
-First, if you pour oils and greases down the drain in the kitchen sink, those substances eventually cool off and solidify once they’ve traveled further down the drain.
-Furthermore, if you flush materials other than toilet paper down the toilet, that can also cause drainage issues.
+Unfortunately, these clogs may not become obvious until there is a major problem on your hands.
+However, there are several things that can cause drains to clog.
+First, pouring oils and grease down the drain in the kitchen sink can become a serious issue.
+Eventually, those substances cool off and solidify once they travel further down the drain and clog the drain.
+Second, flushing materials other than toilet paper down the toilet will also cause drainage issues.
 Toilet paper manufacturers design their products to dissolve in water.
-Items like tissues and feminine hygiene products, on the other hand, don’t dissolve.
-Although they look like they could go down the drain safely, they can eventually cause a backup.
+However, items like tissues and feminine hygiene product will not dissolve.
+Even though they look like they will go down the drain safely, they will eventually cause a sewage backup.